 The Hand That Holds The Quill

-The Hand That Holds The Quill is a play with an original and eclectic score (composed by Chris Purcell) about the 1787 Constitutional Convention and the man chosen to engross the document that articulates the tenets of American democracy.
+The Hand That Holds The Quill–on its way to being re-titled and re-branded as QUILL-adelphia–is a musical with an original and eclectic score (composed by Chris Purcell) about the 1787 Constitutional Convention and the man chosen to engross the document that articulates the tenets of American democracy.

 Meet Cindy Rock Dlugolecki

 Cindy Rock Dlugolecki is a playwright who resides in Mechanicsburg, PA.
-The Hand That Holds The Quill is the latest project in Dlugolecki’s long writing career.
-Now age 72, she began writing in a high school journalism class and never stopped.
+QUILL-adelphia, formerly known as The Hand That Holds The Quill, is the latest project in Cindy’s long writing career.
+Now age 74, she began writing in a high school journalism class and never stopped.
 While juggling marriage, motherhood, and teaching high school English and creative writing, she attended playwriting workshops and earned her master’s degree in creative writing from Wilkes University.

-Dlugolecki’s credits include 18 plays of various lengths—10-minute plays, one- and two-act scripts, and a collection of monologues—mostly produced in central Pennsylvania theatres; two plays are published.
+Cindy’s credits include 21 plays of various lengths—10-minute plays, one- and two-act scripts, and two collections of monologues—mostly produced in central Pennsylvania theatres; one play has had productions in western and eastern PA; two plays are published and have had out-of-state productions.
 Her works have earned both national and international recognition.